-Statlect is a free digital textbook on probability theory and mathematical statistics.
+Statlect is a free on-line textbook on probability, statistics and matrix algebra.
+It contains hundreds of lectures, diagrams, examples and exercises.
 Explore its main sections.

-Read a rigorous yet accessible introduction to the main concepts of probability theory, such as random variables and random vectors, expected value, variance, correlation, conditional probability and conditional expectation.
+Read a rigorous yet accessible introduction to the main concepts of probability theory, such as random variables, expected value, variance, correlation, conditional probability.

-Explore this compendium of common probability distributions, including the binomial, Poisson, uniform, exponential and normal distributions; find step-by-step derivations of the properties of the main probability distributions.
+Explore this compendium of common probability distributions, including the binomial, Poisson, uniform, exponential and normal distributions.

 Learn about stochastic convergence, including convergence in probability, almost surely and in distribution; read about the Central Limit Theorem and the Law of Large Numbers.

-Review the basics of differentiation and integration, learn about the fundamental concepts of combinatorial analysis, such as permutations and combinations; discover some special functions used in statistics.
+Review the basics of calculus, learn about the fundamentals of combinatorial analysis, such as permutations and combinations; discover special functions used in statistics.

 The Beta distribution is a continuous probability distribution having two parameters.
 One of its most common uses is to model one's uncertainty about the probability of success of an experiment.